jenna-tb-ekwealor/meep_lab/content/post/2025-03-25-threesisters2024/index.md

 </figcaption>
 </figure>

-To explore these questions, we grew our crops in both nutrient-rich and nutrient-poor soils, hypothesizing that the polyculture would be especially necessary in the nutrient-poor treatment.
+We grew each species alone (monoculture) and as the three sisters (polyculture) in both nutrient-rich and nutrient-poor soils, hypothesizing that the polyculture perks would be especially beneficial in the nutrient-poor treatment.
 We expected that the Three Sisters, with their complementary roles and particularly the nitrogen-fixation provided by legumes/legume symbionts, would perform better together in low-nutrient conditions than they would alone in the same conditions.

-Throughout the semester, we observed plant height and flower/fruit production, and also measured height and wet biomass at the final harvest.
-The design was also a collaborative effort, with all students contributing to and analyzing a shared dataset.
+Throughout the semester, we observed plant height and flower/fruit production, and formally measured height and wet biomass at the final harvest.
+This project was a collaborative effort, with all students contributing to the experiment and to a shared dataset.

 ### What We Learned (Beyond the Data)
-We measured biomass, fruit yield, and growth rates, but the biggest lessons were not about our particular results.
-We explored how facilitation and resource partitioning can lead to higher productivity in polycultures and how TEK systems like the Three Sisters reflect ecological principles long before they had names in Western science.
-Perhaps most importantly, we talked about what it means to honor TEK in academic spaces: not by appropriating, but by listening, acknowledging, and learning. *Braiding Sweetgrass* helped us think critically about what science gains when we make space for different ways of knowing.
-It reminded us that scientific inquiry doesn’t have to be extractive (and perhaps should not be), it can be a gift in return.
+We measured biomass, flower/fruit yield, and corn height, but the biggest lessons were not about our particular results.
+We explored how facilitation and resource partitioning can lead to higher productivity in polycultures and how TEK systems like the Three Sisters reflect ecological principles long before they had names in Western science. *Braiding Sweetgrass* helped us think critically about what science gains when we make space for different ways of knowing.
+It reminded us that scientific inquiry doesn’t have to be extractive (and perhaps should not be).

 <figure>
 <a href="mearuing.png/"><img